A Capella Singing Group Workshop Series

 Pathways to Arts & Humanities

-Since its inception in 2017, Yale Pathways to Arts & Humanities has welcomed hundreds of New Haven public high school students to Yale’s campus for dozens of arts and humanities programs and events.
+Yale Pathways to Arts & Humanities annually welcomes hundreds of New Haven public high school students to Yale’s campus for dozens of arts and humanities programs and events.
 Pathways to Arts & Humanities explores how humans use literature, art, music, theater, history, and language to understand our connection to the world and to one another.
 Programs encourage creativity, help solve real-world problems, and allow students to become civically engaged both locally and globally.
+The highlight of the program is the free, two-week on-campus summer program.

-Pathways to Arts & Humanities Manuscripts and Archives Day
+Pathways to Arts & Humanities Summer Scholars Program

 Pathways to Arts & Humanities The Art & Science of Library Preservation and Conservation

-At this event, Pathways students get an exclusive behind-the-scenes tour of the brand-new Yale Center for Preservation and Conservation including the: Gates Conservation Lab, Exhibition Preparation Rooms, and the Photo Documentation Studio.
+Pathways students get an exclusive behind-the-scenes tour of the Yale Center for Preservation and Conservation, including the Gates Conservation Lab, exhibition preparation rooms, and the photo documentation studio.
 Students also participate in a hands-on demonstration of the Traveling Scriptorium to learn about medieval pigments and book binding.
+Students meet conservators and preservationists who dedicate their careers to preserving invaluable books, works of art, and much more.

 Splash at Yale

 Splash at Yale is a biannual event that brings local middle and high school students to Yale University for one day of unlimited learning.
 Students take classes in a variety of subjects taught by Yale undergraduate and graduate students.
-Students get to learn about things that they normally would not have access to, empowering them to find what they love to learn, discover new career opportunities, and become tomorrow’s leaders.
+Students get to learn about things that they normally would not have access to, empowering them to find what they love to learn.
+Past classes have included Inroduction to Improv, Ethics Meets Self-Driving Cars, and Elementary Particle Physics.
 Splash at Yale also hosts Sprout, a similar program that gives students the opportunity to delve deeper into one topic in a series of three workshops.

 The View from Here

-The View from Here is a free, semester-long photography-based program for young adults in Greater New Haven.
-Hosted by the Yale Center for British Art and the Lens Media Lab, this program seeks to deepen young people’s engagement with visual art by exposing them to the history, materials, and practice of photography.
+The View from Here is a free, semester-long photography program for public high school students in New Haven County.
+This program seeks to deepen young people’s engagement with visual art by exposing them to the history, materials, and practice of photography.
 Students learn the essential principles of taking and composing their own photographs using a smartphone or personal digital device.
 Working with curators, museum staff, Yale faculty, and photographers, students gain access to unique workshops, experiences, and mentorships.
 The program culminates in an exhibition of students’ work.
 A $500 stipend is awarded at the completion of the course.

 Ulysses S. Grant Program